The Annual Gyn Exam

 Sexual Problems

 Decrease libido, sexual arousal disorders (difficulty having an orgasm) and painful sex are common complaints and deserve time and attention.
-There are many reasons for sexual problems and Dr. Hall will spend several office visits in hormonal testing and advanced examination of the vulva and vaginal disorders that may lead to pain.
+There are many reasons for sexual problems and a menopause specialist will spend several office visits in hormonal testing and advanced examination of the vulva and vaginal disorders that may lead to pain.
 We have successful treatments for sexual disorders once we explore the psychological, hormonal and anatomical issues that can contribute to this problem.

 Second Opinions

 It is always advisable to get a second, independent opinion on any major surgical procedure or treatment protocols for serious disease.
-Dr. Hall has provided second surgical opinions in gynecology for years and is happy to provide this service.
+Your menopause specialist has provided second surgical opinions in gynecology for years and is happy to provide this service.
 She also provides second opinions on menopausal problems, hormonal dysfunction, the diagnosis of vulva skin lesions or symptoms, or any other gynecological problem.

 Contact our office to learn more about our Gynecology services or to make an appointment.